 - Self mutilation

-The list above are just some of the after effects from emotional abuse.
+The list above are just some of the after effects from emotional hurt and abuse.
 As we stated earlier it can come in many forms.
 Here are some main types emotional abuse can occur from:

 – Verbal aggression (insults, gossip, condescending treatment, etc.)